Code Enforcement Defense

 Advocate for resolution

-The firm may seek additional time, negotiate compliance terms, prepare for court, present documentation, challenge unsupported allegations, or pursue the approvals needed to close the matter.
+The firm may seek additional time, negotiate compliance terms, prepare for court, present documentation, challenge unsupported allegations, or pursue approvals needed to close the matter.

 Featured Articles